cgdilley/SprelfJSON/README.md

 ```

 ## Defining Models
-You define a JSON model by creating a class that inherits from `JSONModel` and using type annotations for the expected fields.
+Define a JSON model by creating a class that inherits from `JSONModel` and using type annotations for the expected fields.

 ```python
 from __future__ import annotations